HART 575 - ART BETWEEN WARS

 Must be enrolled in one of the following Level(s):

 Description: Beginning in the aftermath of the First World War, a conflict that devastated the physical and psychological landscape of Europe, and ending with the rise of various totalitarian regimes (Fascism, Stalinism) this seminar will examine European art of the interwar period, from 1918-1940.
 Potential topics will include Surrealism, The Russian avant-garde, the return to order, Esprit-Nouveau, the machine aesthetic, De Stijl, avant-garde cinema, etc. Graduate/Undergraduate Equivalency: HART 365.
-Mutually Exclusive: Credit cannot be earned for HART 575 and HART 365.
+Mutually Exclusive: Cannot register for HART 575 if student has credit for HART 365.